walkawayy/TR1X/docs/tr2/README.md

 - fixed Lara reloading the harpoon gun after every shot in NG+
 - fixed the dragon reviving itself after Lara removes the dagger in rare circumstances
 - fixed grenades counting as double kills in the game statistics
+- fixed the ammo counter being hidden while a demo plays in NG+

 #### Visuals